-Picture this: You’ve been happily doing business with your fellow LLC members for some time now.
+The scenario is often like this: You’ve been happily doing business with your fellow LLC members for some time now.
 But now, trouble is brewing on the horizon.
-The other two members are ganging up on you and exclude you from any further business dealings.
+The other two members are ganging up on you and are excluding you from any further business dealings.
 When you ask to see the LLC’s books, records, bank accounts, tax returns, or other financial records, they tell you that you don’t have any right to see such documents.

 Access to LLC Books and Records

 Luckily, the New York LLC law gives the ousted (or any) LLC member an explicit right to ask for the LLC’s books and records.
 The law provides in Section of 1102 of the New York LLC law that:

 “Any member may, subject to reasonable standards as may be set forth in, or pursuant to, the operating agreement, inspect and copy at his or her own expense, for any purpose reasonably related to the member’s interest as a member, the records referred to in subdivision (a) of this section, any financial statements maintained by the limited liability company for the three most recent fiscal years and other information regarding the affairs of the limited liability company as is just and reasonable.”